Green Bean Potato Salad

 Green bean potato salad on a white plate

-Lately, I’m finding simple, delicious food to be a helpful tonic in healing my hurts.
-A plate of tender potatoes and still crisp green beans tossed in a tangy mustard vinaigrette is not only delicious, but it’s also so gosh darn pretty.
-It’s hard not to look at this green bean potato salad and feel a little bit better about life.
+A plate of tender potatoes and still crisp green beans tossed in a tangy mustard vinaigrette is not only delicious but also so gosh darn pretty.

-So let’s talk about the salad.
 It’s a recipe to tuck away in your ‘perfect for every season’ file.
-Serve it with grilled chicken, fish, or steak in the summer and when fall and winter come rolling around it’s right at home alongside roast chicken and other slow-cooked entrees.
+Serve it with grilled chicken, fish, or steak in the summer, and when fall and winter come rolling around, it’s right at home alongside roast chicken and other slow-cooked entrees.
 It holds up well at room temperature, thanks to its mayo-less dressing, making it a contender for BBQs, potlucks, or large family dinners that never start on time because there’s just too much to organize.

 You don’t need to worry about this green bean potato salad – it’s very patient and doesn’t mind waiting around for dinner to start.

-At the risk of sounding like a late-night infomercial, let me just say “Wait!
+At the risk of sounding like a late-night infomercial, let me just say, “Wait!
 There’s more!”.
-This salad was born as a side dish, but think of what a poached egg and some crumbly, crispy bacon would do for it and our lives?
-I imagine it as a main course, enjoyed al fresco with a crisp white wine to wash it all down.
-That idea is pushing all of my happiness buttons right now.
+This salad was born as a side dish, but think of what a poached egg and some crumbly, crispy bacon would do for it and our lives.

 Green bean potato salad with a Dijon vinaigrette